kubernetes/website/content/zh-cn/docs/concepts/security/security-checklist.md

 - [ ] A process exists for periodic access review, and reviews occur no more than 24 months apart.
 - [ ] The [Role Based Access Control Good Practices](/docs/concepts/security/rbac-good-practices/)
-  is followed for guidance related to authentication and authorization.
+  are followed for guidance related to authentication and authorization.
 -->
 ## 认证和鉴权 {#authentication-authorization}